 Are you fit and healthy?

 It goes without saying that caring for young children can be physically taxing.
 You’ll be spending lots of time on your feet, young children may need to be carried, and there’s also cumbersome equipment such as pushchairs to manoeuvre.
-In order to be approved by Ofsted, you’ll need to complete a medical check with your GP which certifies that you’re healthy enough to work as a childminder.
+In order to be approved by Ofsted, you’ll need to complete a medical check with your GP, which will certify that you’re healthy enough to work as a childminder.

 What Qualifications Do You Need to Start a Childcare Business?

 You’ll also learn about safeguarding, child protection, and health and safety.
-Next, you’ll need to complete a paediatric first aid course, so that you’re fully prepared for any emergencies that might arise.
-Lastly, you’ll need to attend a child protection course, as it’s important that you’re able to identify any children in your care who are experiencing any kind of harm or abuse.
+Next, you’ll need to complete a paediatric first aid course to fully prepare for any emergencies that might arise.
+Lastly, you’ll need to attend a child protection course, as you must be able to identify any children in your care who are experiencing any kind of harm or abuse.

 How to Become a Registered Childminder – Everything You Need to Know